 I dedicate this Painting and Poem to all First Responders.

-All people who are Suffering
+All people who are suffering

 or Acting to live in Balance with our Climate,